audunhalland/unimock/README.md

 Unimock can be used to create arbitrarily deep integration tests, mocking away layers only indirectly used.
 For that to work, unimock needs to know how to call the "real" implementation of traits.

-See the documentation of Unmock and spy to see how this works.
+See the documentation of spy to see how this works.

 Although this can be implemented with unimock directly, it works best with a higher-level macro like [entrait](https://docs.rs/entrait).